 DMARC, SPF and DKIM: What and Why?

 The short answer is email security delivery and spam prevention which are related in many ways.
 Do not ignore these seemingly boring acronyms: DKIM and SPF.
-They help us assess whether we can trus emails.
+They help us assess whether we can trust emails.

 What is the problem?